Sep 1.jpg

 1959

-First UK bank to issue English/Welsh bilingual stationery…
+First bank in the UK to issue English/Welsh bilingual stationery…

 With branches in both North and South Wales, Martins takes an active interest in the culture of Wales, and takes seriously the matter of employing managers and staff who can speak both Welsh and English.
 This poster from 1960 shows the Bank’s involvement in the annual Eisteddfod, and in 1965, Cardiff Branch seizes the initiative and produces the Uk’s first bilingual cheques…